Guidance on Ofsted registration and inspections

 Update on Ofsted inspections during the Covid-19 pandemic:

-Ofsted will continue to undertake on-site inspections if it has immediate concerns about a provider.
+In the meantime, Ofsted says it will continue to carry out urgent inspections where there are significant concerns about a provider.

 Ofsted had temporarily suspended routine inspections due to the outbreak.